UK economy shrinks by record 20.4% in April

 The OECD says Britain could see one of the developed world’s deepest recessions in 2020

-The UK economy shrank a record 20.4 per cent in April as businesses and workers reeled under the lockdown designed to control the coronavirus pandemic.
+The UK economy shrank at the fastest monthly rate on record in April as the coronavirus lockdown hit demand and activity in all sectors.

-The contraction, which followed a 5.8 per cent drop in March, will prompt louder calls for the government to press ahead with plans to ease restrictions on industries struggling to survive the recession.
+Output in the UK fell by 20.4 per cent in April, compared with the previous month, according to data from the Office for National Statistics.
+This is by far the largest contraction since monthly records began in 1997 and follows a 5.8 per cent contraction in March, the previous record fall.

+“April’s fall in GDP is the biggest the UK has ever seen, more than three times larger than last month and almost 10 times larger than the steepest pre-Covid-19 fall,” said Jonathan Athow, deputy national statistician for economic statistics at the ONS.
+“In April the economy was around 25 per cent smaller than in February.”